jefflunt/how_slow/README.md

 * You want a solution that doesn't rely on a 3rd party at all, simplifying your application dependencies.
-* You don't need all the flashy charts and graphs of [NewRelic][4] and you're note afraid to tweak some environment files to get just the metrics you want.
+* You don't need all the flashy charts and graphs of [NewRelic][4] and you're not afraid to tweak some environment files to get just the metrics you want.
 * The idea of setting up and maintaingin a [statsd][2] server along with a graphing/charting software stack to display it just sounds like a waste of time.